-Strategy 4 - Apply for or partner with an entity that applies for state or federal funds or tax incentives to promote the construction of moderate income housing, an entity that applies for programs offered by the Utah Housing Corporation within that agency's funding capacity, an entity that applies for affordable housing programs administered by the Department of Workforce Services, an entity that applies for affordable housing programs administered by an interlocal agreement under Title 11, Chapter 13, Interlocal Cooperation Act, an entity that applies for services provided by a public housing authority to preserve and create moderate income housing or any other entity that applies for programs or services that promote the construction or preservation of moderate income housing.
+Strategy 4 - Apply for or partner with an entity that applies for state or federal funds or tax incentives to promote the construction of moderate income housing, an entity that applies for programs offered by the Utah Housing Corporation within that agency's funding capacity, an entity that applies for affordable housing programs administered by the Department of Workforce Services, an entity that applies for affordable housing programs administered by an interlocal agreement under Title 11, Chapter 13, Interlocal Cooperation Act, an entity that applies for services provided by a public housing authority to preserve and create moderate income housing or any other entity that applies for programs or services that promote the construction of preservation of moderate income housing.

-This strategy is partially complete and implementation is ongoing.
-Tooele City will work with Tooele County Housing Authority and have a City representative attend the quarterly meetings.
+Work with Tooele County Housing Authority and have a City representative attend the quarterly meetings.
 Tooele City has the largest population in Tooele County and has the most to gain from partnering with the Housing Authority to construct more moderate income housing.